Are Healthcare Quality and Price Linked?

-A new study finds that the majority of healthcare consumers do not associate higher prices with higher quality of care.
+A new study finds that the majority of healthcare consumers do not associate higher prices with a higher quality of care.
 This is extremely important information as more patients continue to shop their own healthcare needs around.
-And it’s quite the opposite of what we find in most other consumer-driven areas—that high prices mean high quality product or service.
+And it’s quite the opposite of what we find in most other consumer-driven areas—that high prices mean high-quality products or services.

 You can read more about the study in this article.